 - Praise to the Supramundane (Buddha) (‘Jig-rten-las ‘das-par bstod-pa, Skt.
 Lokatita-stava).

-Included among Nagarjuna’s Collections of Didactic Explanations are:
+Included among Nagarjuna’s Collected Works of Didactic Explanations are:

 - A Commentary on (the Two) Bodhichittas (Byang-chub sems-kyi ‘grel-ba, Skt.
 Bodhichittavivarana)